North Korea Fires Ballistic Missiles into Sea of Japan

 - Русский

 Seoul, Sept.
-28 (Jiji Press)--North Korea fired two short-range ballistic missiles into the Sea of Japan on Wednesday, the South Korean military said.
+29 (Jiji Press)--North Korea fired two short-range ballistic missiles into the Sea of Japan from the Sunchon area in South Pyongan Province Thursday evening, South Korean military officials said.

-The missiles were launched from Pyongyang's Sunan area in a period of about 10 minutes from 6:10 p.m.
-(9:10 a.m.
-GMT), the South Korean military said.

-The missiles fell into waters outside Japan's exclusive economic zone, according to the Japanese Defense Ministry.
+The missiles fell into waters outside Japan's exclusive economic zone, a Japanese government official said in Tokyo.
+There have been no reports of damage to aircraft and ships.

-North Korea launched a short-range ballistic missile into the Sea of Japan only three days ago.

-Pyongyang was apparently displaying displeasure at large-scale joint naval exercises in the Sea of Japan that the United States and South Korea began Monday.
-The missile launches are also seen as a show of force ahead of a visit to South Korea and the demilitarized zone between the two Koreas by U.S. Vice President Kamala Harris set for Thursday.
+The missiles traveled about 300 kilometers at a maximum altitude of some 50 kilometers, Japanese Defense Minister Yasukazu Hamada said in Tokyo.

+The firings "violate U.S. Security Council resolutions.
+Japan strongly condemns" the actions, Hamada said.
+Japan lodged a protest against North Korea via embassies in Beijing.

 [Copyright The Jiji Press, Ltd.]